 The most commonly asked question we receive is:

-Question: Are there limitations on public and private gatherings over 50 people?
+Question: Are there limitations on public and private gatherings (including funerals and memorial services)

 Answer: The following restrictions apply to public and private gatherings defined by Hillsborough County Administrator’s Order to include community, civic, public leisure, faith-based, fitness centers, health clubs, private clubs, theaters, sporting events, concerts, and similar events: